-THE 100 Theater Appreciation
+THE100 Theater Appreciation

 Survey of theater, including the origins of drama, influence of significant plays, contributions of the actors, directors, designers, stage managers and playwrights.
 Evaluation of stage and filmed versions of plays and how society influenced the development and creation of plays.
-Prerequisite: RDG094.
+Prerequisite or corequisite: RDG100.